PO Box 9021, Wilmington, DE 19809, USA

 Called the Rafinesque's Deer Mouse by Rhoads in 1903.
 The subspecies Peromyscus leucopus noveboracensis was then called the Fischer's Deer Mouse.

-45. North American Deermouse ______ NC
+45. North American Deermouse ______ MD NC PA

 Peromyscus maniculatus